tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

  [This video](https://www.youtube.com/watch?v=K1iu1kXkVoA) by John explain generic good!

-Generic means generic classes.
+Generic means **generic classes**.
 Using Generics, it is possible to create classes that work with different data types (generic classes).
 An entity such as class, interface, or method that operates on a parameterized type is a **generic entity**.
 Generic còn gọi là parameterized types.
 Khi pass vô generics phải là reference type or wrapper classes like `Interger` không được pass primitive type (`int`).

 `<T>` shorts for `<Type>`